-Natural gas is used to heat more than half the homes in the United States and is also a raw material in a variety of common products, such as paints, fertilizers, plastics, medicines, and antifreeze.
+Natural gas provides 28% of our energy and is used to heat more than half the homes in the United States.
+It is also a raw material in a variety of common products, such as paints, fertilizers, plastics, medicines, and antifreeze.
 Propane, which powers many kitchen stoves and outdoor grills as well as home heating systems, is derived from natural gas.
-Natural gas is also used to generate 21% of our electricity.
-(See Our Energy System for an overview of how natural gas is used in the United States.)
+Natural gas is also used to generate 27% of our electricity.

-Natural gas is often described as “clean burning” because it produces fewer undesirable by-products than gasoline.
-Like all fossil fuels, its combustion emits carbon dioxide, but at about half the rate of coal.
-In natural gas combined cycle, or NGCC, power plants, we now have technology that takes the waste heat from a natural gas turbine and uses it to power a steam turbine, resulting in a power plant that is as much as 60% efficient.
+Natural gas is often described as “clean burning” because it produces fewer undesirable by-products per unit energy than coal or petroleum.
+Like all fossil fuels, its combustion emits carbon dioxide, but at about half the rate of coal per kilowatt hour of electricity generated.
+It is also more energy efficient.
+On average, a typical coal-burning power plant in 2013 was about 33% efficient in converting heat energy into electrical power.
+A gas-fired plant was about 42% efficient.
+And in natural gas combined-cycle power plants—in which waste heat from a natural gas turbine is used to power a steam turbine—generation may be as much as 60% efficient.

 Unlike oil, about one-fourth of which is imported at present, virtually all of our natural gas comes from the United States.
 Annual consumption is projected to rise by about 24% during the next 25 years, from 26 trillion cubic feet (tcf) in 2013 to 32.3 tcf in 2040.
 But the pace of discovery may rise even faster: According to the U.S. Energy Information Administration (EIA), the U.S. total proved reserves of natural gas rose by 10% (31.3 tcf) in 2013 and reached a record high for the United States of 354 tcf.
 Although the United States imports some of its natural gas, it also exports a growing amount, and net imports make up less than 1% of U.S. consumption.